zmkfirmware/zmk/docs/docs/development/new-shield.md

 - The `#include <dt-bindings/zmk/matrix_transform.h>` is critical.
 The `RC` macro is used to generate the internal storage in the matrix transform, and is actually replaced by a C preprocessor before the final devicetree is compiled into ZMK.
 - `RC(row, column)` is placed sequentially to define what row and column values that position corresponds to.
 - If you have a keyboard with options for `2u` keys in certain positions, or break away portions, it is a good idea to set the chosen `zmk,matrix_transform` to the default arrangement, and include _other_ possible matrix transform nodes in the devicetree that users can select in their user config by overriding the chosen node.

+See the [matrix transform section](../config/kscan.md#matrix-transform) in the Keyboard Scan configuration documentation for details and more examples of matrix transforms.

 ## Default Keymap